klange/bim/README.md

 - Arrow-key and traditional vi `hjkl` navigation.
 - Syntax highlighting (currently for C, Python, and Makefiles).
 - Themes, including 256-color and 24-bit color support.
-- Indentation adjustment.
+- Indentation adjustment and naïve automatic indentation.
 - Multiple editor tabs.
 - Basic Unicode support (sufficient for things like Japanese, but not capable of more complex scripts).
 - Efficient screen redrawing.
 - Terminal support tested in ToaruOS, Sortix, xterm, urxvt, Gnome, XFCE, Linux and FreeBSD consoles, macOS Terminal.app, iTerm2.
 - Mouse support in Xterm-like terminals.
-- Line and character selection, with yanking (paste buffer)
+- Line and character selection, with yanking (paste buffer).
 - Incremental forward and backward search.
-- Undo/redo stack
+- Undo/redo stack.

 ## Prerequisites

 Bim has no external dependencies beyond a functioning C library and sufficient escape code support in the hosting terminal.
+Your C compiler must support C99; if it does not default to C99 mode, supply the appropriate `CFLAGS` settings when running `make`.
+Recent GCC, Clang, and TCC all default to C99 or later, but older GCCs default to `gnu89`.

 ### Terminal Support

 Unicode support is recommended, but not completely required.
+Most terminals support the handful of characters used in the default setup regardless, but use `-O nounicode` if you experience issues with the rendering of tabs.

 256-color and 24-bit color are optional.
 The default theme uses only the standard 16 colors.
+If your terminal only supports 8 colors, you can also supply `-O nobright` to disable bright colors.

-Scrolling is normally done through `^[[1S` and `^[[1T`, but this can be disabled with the `-O noscroll` option.
+Scrolling is normally done through `^[[1S` and `^[[1T`.
+If your terminal doesn't support these escapes, or has trouble scrolling, supply `-O noscroll` to have the screen refresh when scrolling.
+This may be slow.

-Mouse support with `^[[?1000h` is available.
+Mouse support with `^[[?1000h` is available; if this escape sequence causes issues in your terminal, use `-O nomouse`.

 The alternate screen is used if available with `^[[?1049h`.
+This can be disabled with `-O noaltscreen`.

 ## Key Bindings